pulp/pulpcore/docs/dev/reference/code-api/plugins-api/download.md

 !!! tip
-    The {meth}`~pulpcore.plugin.download.DownloaderFactory.build` method accepts kwargs that
+    The `pulpcore.plugin.download.DownloaderFactory.build` method accepts kwargs that
     enable size or digest based validation or the specification of a file-like object for the data to be written into.
-See {meth}`~pulpcore.plugin.download.DownloaderFactory.build` for more information.
+See `pulpcore.plugin.download.DownloaderFactory.build` for more information.